AFishingAddiction/AFishingAddiction.github.io/_posts/2017-07-30-5-tips-for-the-wacky-rig.md

   - wacky rig
 related: [/reviews/fishbrain-mobile-app,/3-tips-for-using-plastic-worms/,/5-bank-fishing-tips/,]
 ---
 If you're just starting out using the wacky rig, the idea of using it can be...well...wacky.
-Here are a few tips that will help you out with fishing this type of rig and hopefully will help you catch more bass when using it.
+Here are a few tips that will help you out with fishing the wacky rig and hopefully will help you catch more bass when using it.

 ## Use Weedless Hooks
 This may not always be an obvious tip, but using weedless hooks for your wacky rig is very important.
 It's going to save you a lot of time cleaning off your hook between each cast.
 Using a weedless hook is especially useful when you are punching it through mats of vegetation and retrieving through them as well.